 Among the top facts is the increase in profits.
 Those types of companies have notably enjoyed a hefty increase in profits compared to their competitors.

-3. Companies with racial and ethnical diversity are 35% more likely to perform at a higher level.
+3. Companies with racial and ethnic diversity are 35% more likely to perform at a higher level and have increased ROI.

 Teams that had geographical diversity, members of different genders and races, as well as an age gap of at least 20 years, were recorded as making better business decisions.